 Unit III (14-26 mbsf) consists of hydrothermally altered mud, some layers of which contain abundant nodular anhydrite.
 Unit III was distinguished from Unit II by the presence of large whole anhydrite nodules and less abundant vein anhydrite.
-Unit III likewise experienced high temperatures (>150°C) and hosted hydrothermal flow, of solutions with a different chemical composition than those which infiltrated Unit II, as described below.
+Unit III likewise experienced high temperatures (>150°C) and hosted hydrothermal flow.

 Unit IV consists of volcanic breccia with clasts of various volcanic lithotypes.
-Both monomictic and polymictic breccias were observed, and all were matrix supported and silicified.
-Other volcanic components within the breccia include clasts of tube pumice and vesicular and flow-banded lavas.
-The occurrence of various volcaniclastic components such as lavas, vesiculated glasses, breccias, and blocks of polymictic breccia is consistent with breccia formation by mass wasting of a mixture of volcaniclastic units, initially deposited further upslope from Site C0013.
+Both monomictic and polymictic breccia were observed, and all were matrix supported and silicified.
+Other volcanic components within the breccia include clasts of pumiceous to vesicular, flow-banded lava.
+The occurrence of various volcaniclastic components such as lava, vesiculated glass, breccia, and blocks of polymictic breccia is consistent with breccia formation by mass wasting of a mixture of volcaniclastic units, initially deposited farther upslope from Site C0013.